DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ```

 ### Embeddings
 Get a vector representation of a given input that can be easily consumed by machine learning models and algorithms.
-You can use the `createEmbeddingsRequest` function provided by the `ChatGPTAPIManager`.
+You can use the `createEmbeddingsRequest` function provided by the `OpenAIAPIManager`.

 ```swift
 /// Requests text moderations based on the provided parameters.